Part of Unit: Green Concepts

 Lesson Plan Overview / Details

-Discussions, modeling, and practice of how to be safe while working on a hybrid vehicle will also be emphasized.
+This lesson will include discussions, modeling, and practice of how to be safe while working on a hybrid vehicle.

 - Two Class Periods

 - T.C.C1.5 Use appropriate personal protective equipment and safety practices.

 - T.C.C2.6 Know and understand how to access technical reports, manuals, electronic retriev...

 - T.C.C3.6 Understand the principles of converting energy from one form to another.

 - T.C.C4.3 Use reference books, technical service bulletins, and other documents and materi...